You are here

 - ITSS: ITSS provides support for COIL at UMD in a number of important ways: including COIL Consultations by Educational Technologists, support in the use of active learning classrooms, and support in the Media Hub.
 Find details and specific links to these services in the resources listed below.

-- System-wide COIL Community of Practice: Join the system wide COIL Community to Practice to learn from colleagues across all system campuses.
-Many events are right here at UMD, and other events are made accessible via videoconference.
+- COIL Cohort: Join the system wide COIL Cohort program to learn from colleagues across all system campuses.

 In addition to providing a brief overview of support roles for COIL at UMD, this section of the site is designed to help practitioners find other resources that can help in the co-development process.
 Most of the resources linked below have been gathered together by fellow practitioners.
 Thanks to those who've contributed.